To the man buying my house

 You’re young and don’t have a great many responsibilities yet.
 I wish you the best of luck in the place we called Mt.
 Willis.
-If you ever wonder if this house means anything to anybody, it does.
-If you need proof, just look at the pictures below.
 This house is not my life, but it has been home base for nearly every important moment since the year 2000,

 Good luck.
 May your time in this house offer you as much love, happiness, luck, and prosperity as it did us.